|Country Information & Lifestyle|

 Behind Buenos Aires, the land of the Pampas begins.
 The Pampas consist of the Humid Pampas along the seaboard and the Dry Pampas in the west and south.
 These fertile plains are Argentina's bread- basket.
 The wanderers of the pampas, the Gauchos, are tireless horsemen, romantic icons, and could be the equivalent of the North American cowboys.

-The charming town of San Antonio de Areco is the recognized center of pampas tradition with a popular gaucho festival, some highly respected artisans and an attractive and unusually well-persevered town center.
+The charming town of San Antonio de Areco is the recognised centre of pampas tradition with a popular gaucho festival, some highly respected artisans and an attractive and unusually well-persevered town centre.
 Here too you will find some of the classiest estancias offering a combination of under-stated luxury and horseback adventure activities.

 Patagonia, the far south of Argentina is a rugged and cold land.
 The area around Ushuaia, southern most city of the country, is mild in October to May.
 The vast region of Patagonia begins at the Rio Colorado, south of Buenos Aires and stretches to the Straits of Magellan.
 It encompasses interior mountains, pastoral steppes and glacier regions in the provinces of Rio Negro and Neuquen, sandy beaches on its Atlantic coast, and forests of beech wood and monkey puzzle trees where it meets the Andes.